DJchopstix13/In2Indie/server/README.md

 The Server-side for In2Indie

-To run the Server
+To run the Server:

+    // I'm assuming you have Node.js on your machine.
+If not
+    // (click here) [https://gist.github.com/isaacs/579814] and follow the directions

     npm install    //installs the node modules

-    node app.js    //runs In2Indie's Server
+    node app.js    //runs In2Indie's web- client